wpengda/personality-process-assessment-reading-list/README.md

-# Papers and Resources about Personality Assessment
+# Papers and Resources about Personality Process and Assessment

-Personality-assessment-reading-list: a curated list of resources for Personality assessment.
+Personality-process-assessment-reading-list: a curated list of resources for Personality process and assessment

 ---

-This repository primarily focuses on **Personality**, with an emphasis on **Personality Assessment**.
+This repository primarily focuses on **Personality**, with an emphasis on **Personality Process and Assessment**.
 Personality research is a broad topic that spans many fields.
 Although we cannot guarantee exhaustive coverage, we will do our best to provide thorough and continuous updates.

 **The repository is updated weekly, typically over the weekend.**

-If you have any questions, feel free to contact Pengda Wang at wpengdaw@gmail.com.
+If you have any questions, feel free to contact Pengda Wang at wpengdaw@gmail.com or Muchen Xi at ximuchen110@gmail.com.

 ## 📁 Content